shrimala/filefield_sources_flysystem/README.md

    under a "File sources" details.
 You can enable "File attach by Flysystem" and configure "flysystem setting".

-4) Create a piece of content that uses your file and try it out.
+4) You can create a content that uses your file and try it.